pydata/xarray/doc/indexing.rst

 :py:meth:`~xarray.DataArray` or :py:meth:`~xarray.Variable`) indexing can be
 understand as orthogonally.
-Each indexer component selects independently along the corresponding dimension, similar to how vector indexing works in Fortran or MATLAB, or after using the :py:func:`numpy.xi_` helper:
+Each indexer component selects independently along the corresponding dimension, similar to how vector indexing works in Fortran or MATLAB, or after using the :py:func:`numpy.ix_` helper:

 .. ipython:: python